Muteeb-Haider/udp-reliable-transfer/README.md

 This will:
 - ✅ Install Python dependencies automatically
-- ✅ Check that C++ executables are built
+- ✅ Check that C executables are built
 - ✅ Start the Flask backend server
 - ✅ Open your browser to `http://localhost:5000`